chyavan-mc/STA-380/Solutions.md

     ## 2              2       V1      tropical fruit
     ## 9837           2       V2              yogurt

-Above code the output of words in the unstacked format.
+In the above code, the output of words is in unstacked format.
 Let’s create a list of baskets.
-In order to do that, split a data into a list of items for each basket then perform lapply() function after removing duplicates. lapply() function helps us in applying functions on list/df objects and returns a list object of the same length.
+To do that, we split the data into a list of items for each basket then perform the `lapply()` function after removing duplicates. `lapply()` function helps us to apply functions on list/df objects and returns a list object of the same length.

 ``` r
 df_groc1 = split(x=df_groc1$value, f=df_groc1$row_number)